meltyli/Twitch-VOD-Downloader/README.md

 # Twitch VOD Downloader

-A Python script that automatically monitors when a Twitch streamer goes live and downloads their stream for later viewing.
+A Python script that helps you record live Twitch streams for later viewing.

 ## Features

-- Automatically detects when a streamer goes live
+- Manually select and record live Twitch streams
+- Add and manage a list of monitored streamers
 - Records streams in high quality
-- Saves recordings with timestamps for easy organization
+- Saves recordings with timestamps
-- Handles stream interruptions gracefully
 - Simple command-line interface

 ## Prerequisites